Allaman/dotfiles/README.md

 ### This repo contains dotfiles for

-- zsh (zshrc, zshenv, profile, aliases, funcs)
+- Zsh (zshrc, zshenv, profile, aliases, funcs)
 - [Powershell10k](https://github.com/romkatv/powerlevel10k)
-- tmux
+- Tmux
 - NeoVim (might work with Vim > 8)
-- ranger
+- Ranger
-- vifm
+- Vifm
-- i3{status,blocks}
+- I3{status,blocks}
-- rofi
+- Rofi
 - Alacritty
-- sxhkd
+- Sxhkd

 **Be aware that some configs require applications or scripts not in this repo -> adjust accordingly**